kaylumah/hosting/_site/_posts/2021-03-21-set-nuget-metadata-via-msbuild.md

 | Repository/Branch | RepositoryBranch | Optional repository branch info i.e. `main` |
 | Repository/Commit | RepositoryCommit | Optional commit information i.e. `0e4d1b598f350b3dc675018d539114d1328189ef` |

-This metadata makes sure that I can always determine which version of my source lead to which artifact.
-Before I demonstrate this I need a small change to make generate packages a little bit easier.
-Change our csproj to match the following:
+Before I explain this, I am getting a bit tired of running `dotnet pack` every time.
+Lucky for me, there is a way to generate a package on build.
+Update the `.csproj` file to look like this:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">